ibm-cloud-docs/mas-ms/limitations-exclusions.md

 {: #mas-app-connect}

 AppConnect is included as an entitlement with the Maximo Application Suite, but the Dedicated Service does not implement or support this within the MAS-Dedicated environment.
 The client is responsible for implementing AppConnect or beginning with version MAS v8.7, AppConnect SaaS will be supported.

-## Self-Service Portal
-{: #mas-ssp}

-A self service portal (SSP) for MAS Dedicated is not available at this time and is under construction.